CABO ESPICHEL, PORTUGAL

-Cabo Espichel is just 40km south of Portugal’s capital city of Lisbon.
-It’s also a short 15km drive from the coastal fishing town of Sesimbra.
+Cabo Espichel is 40km south of Portugal’s capital city, Lisbon and a short 15km drive from the nearby coastal fishing town of Sesimbra.

 Parking is not a problem as there is a huge area right by the church and within easy walking distance of other sights here.

-The buildings at Cabo Espichel all have an interesting history and are worth the time to visit.
-And of course, there is the spectacular surrounding landscape to explore – and dinosaur footprints to spot.
+The buildings here have an interesting history and of course, there is a spectacular surrounding landscape to explore.
+And surprisingly, there are also prehistoric dinosaur footprints to find.

 Opposite the Santuario de Nossa Senhora do Cabo Espichel, you’ll find a small hexagonal building in similar colours.
 This is the Casa da Agua, and 2020 marked the 250th anniversary of its construction.